Nominees announced for the 2018 BBC Audio Drama Awards

 Alumna Dame Sian Phillips is in the running for two awards, having been shortlisted for Best Actress in an Audio Drama for BBC Radio 4's The Things We Never Said, and for Best Supporting Actor/Actress for Pygmalion - also on BBC Radio 4 - in which she played Mrs Higgins.

-Also nominated for Best Actress in an Audio Drama is alumna Maxine Peake for the radio adaptation of hit stage play The Thrill of Love, in which she played Ruth Ellis, the last woman to be hanged in Britain.
-Finally, RADA graduate Henry Goodman is also nominated for Best Supporting Actor/Actress for his performance as Goldberg in Harold Pinter's The Birthday Party for BBC Radio 3.
+Also shortlisted for Best Actress in an Audio Drama is alumna Maxine Peake for the radio adaptation of hit stage play The Thrill of Love, in which she played Ruth Ellis, the last woman to be hanged in Britain.
+Finally, RADA graduate Henry Goodman is also in the running for Best Supporting Actor/Actress for his performance as Goldberg in Harold Pinter's The Birthday Party for BBC Radio 3.

-Visit the BBC website to see the full list of nominations.
-The finalists will be announced on 4 January 2018, and the winners at a ceremony at BBC Broadcasting House on 28 January 2018.
+Visit the BBC website to see the full shortlist.
+The final nominees will be announced on 4 January 2018, and the winners at a ceremony at BBC Broadcasting House on 28 January 2018.